ExoplanetML/Nigraha/README.md

 ## Citation
 If you use this code, please cite it:

 Rao, S & Mahabal, A & Rao, N & Raghavendra, C (2020).
-Nigraha: Machine-learning based pipeline to identify and evaluate planet candidates from TESS. _MNRAS_.
+Nigraha: Machine-learning based pipeline to identify and evaluate planet candidates from TESS.
+Monthly Notices of the Royal Astronomical Society, Volume 502, Issue 2, April 2021, Pages 2845–2858

 ## Required packages
     pip install transitleastsquares lightkurve matrixprofile tensorflow numpy pandas scipy